Memorial Day

 Let Us Remember

-Memorial Day dedication at Ridgecrest Cemetery
+Memorial Day dedication at Ridgecrest Cemetery, c.
+1980.

-Memorial Day began as a way to remember soldiers who died in the Civil War and became a day of remembrance for the soldiers who gave their lives in all the wars in our history.
+Memorial Day began as a way to remember soldiers who died in the Civil War and it became a day of remembrance for the soldiers who gave their lives in all the wars in our nation's history.

 The letter to Corp.
 James E. Cocks was returned to the family as undeliverable.
 The penciled word "deceased" was written left of his address and stamped through his name.